ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

 ---

-### 2. Attach each team member’s username to their Agent
+### 2. Ensure the new user has an Arctos Agent

-Once a user has created their user account and given you their username, complete the following steps to attach their username to an Agent:
+Before you can invite an Arctos user to become an Arctos Operator, they must have an existing Arctos Agent.

  * Go to https://arctos.database.museum/
- * From the Arctos main menu select [Tools Directory > Agents & Users > Agents: Manage](https://arctos.database.museum/agents.cfm)
+ * From the Arctos main menu select [Search > Agents](https://arctos.database.museum/agents.cfm)
  * Search for the name of the user.
 If not found, you must create the Agent (see [How to create an Agent](https://handbook.arctosdb.org/how_to/How-to-Create-Agents.html)) and return to this process
  * Select the correct agent from the list, the agent record will pop up on the right side of the screen
  * In the Agent Names box of the Agent record, select the name type “login” and enter the user’s username